tangentsoft/pidp8i/doc/cc8-manual.md

 # A Minimal Implementation of C for the DEC PDP-8 Processor

-## Introduction
+## A Bit of Grounding History

 The C language and its derivatives are now the industry standard for the development of operating systems and utilities.
 The language has evolved significantly since its initial specification in 1972.

+The first implementation of C was on the PDP-11 as part of the early work on the Unix operating system, and it was initially used to write system utilities that otherwise would have been written in assembly.
+A C language compiler first appeared publicly in Version 2 Unix, released later in 1972.
+Much of PDP-11 Unix remained written in assembly until its developers decided to rewrite the operating system in C, for Version 4 Unix, released in 1973.
+That decision later lead to the operating system being ported to a wholly different platform — the Interdata 8/32 — in 1978.
+That success lead to C’s own success fist as a systems programming language, and then later as a general-purpose programming language.

-At this time, the PDP-7 was used for the initial implementation and the compiler ported to a number of other systems including the PDP-11.
-Also, the first glimmerings of Unix appeared following a re-write of the assembly language version in C and the rest is of course history.
-The PDP-8 was introduced by DEC in 1965 at the same time as the PDP-7 with the intention of being a small and cheap processor that could be used in a variety of environments.
-From this simple machine, the modern desktop device has evolved which I am using to type this document.
-Nonetheless, far from fading into obscurity, there is a very active group of enthusiasts who have looked to implementing the PDP-8 on modern hardware and the thanks to Oscar Vermuelen and others, we can all have a PDP8/I to play with.
-With this in mind, I thought it was time to have a modern language compiler running on the PDP-8 which as far as I can tell, the last native compiler developed for the PDP-8 was Pascal in 1979 by Heinz Stegbauer.
+The PDP-8 was introduced by DEC in 1965 with the intention of being a small and cheap processor that could be used in a variety of environments.
+From this simple machine, the modern desktop computer evolved, some of which were used in the writing of this document.
+The PDP-8 is also arguably the ancestor of the Raspberry Pi you may be using our CC8 compiler on, as part of the PiDP-8/I project.

+The PiDP-8/I project is part of an effort to prevent the PDP-8 from sliding into undeserved obscurity.
+Whether you consider it the ancestor of the desktop computer or the embedded processor, it is a machine worth understanding.

+## CC8’s Developmental Sparks

+With this in mind, the CC8 project’s creator (Ian Schofield) thought it was time to have a modern language compiler running on the PDP-8.
+The last such compiler to be attempted for the PDP-8, as far as this document’s authors are aware, was Pascal in 1979 by Heinz Stegbauer.

 In more recent times, one cross-compiler has been developed by Vince Slyngstad and updated by Paolo Maffei based on Ron Cain’s Small-C using a VM approach.
-[This code][sms] is most certainly worth examining, and I am delighted to acknowledge this work as I have used some of the C library code in this project.
+[This code][sms] is most certainly worth examining, and I am delighted to acknowledge this work as I have used some of his [C library code](#lib) in this project.

 [sms]: http://so-much-stuff.com/pdp8/C/C.php